renatoathaydes/spock-reports/README.md

 ## What it is

 This project is a global extension for [Spock](https://code.google.com/p/spock/) to create test reports.
-Currently, the only available report creator generates a *HTML report based on JUnit reports*.
+Currently, the only available report creator generates a **HTML report** for each Specification.

 ## Where to find demo reports